Back

 The rise of smart vending machines

-Even with increasing digitalization, most vending machines are still from the last century.
-It's not just the payment limitations that stand out, but also the outdated design and mechanics.
+Even with increasing digitalization, most vending machines remain relics of the last century.
+The limitations aren’t just in payment options.
+The design and mechanics are also outdated.

-Amazon is leading the way with its Amazon Go Stores, and in countries like Japan, smart vending machines are already on the rise.
-They promise a simple and pleasant user experience.
-Shopping should feel like taking products out of your own fridge.
+While Amazon is pioneering with its Amazon Go Stores, countries like Japan are already seeing the rise of smart vending machines that promise a simple and pleasant user experience.
+Shopping should feel as easy as taking products out of your own fridge.

 We build the first prototype

 Our goal was to develop a prototype for this user experience.
-A fully functional prototype in just 4 days.
-Our goal was to focus on the following 2 points:
+Our goal was to focus on the following two key aspects:

 • Aesthetic design